Shallako/checkers-engine-challenge/README.md

 # Checkers Game Engine

+NOT FULLY FUNCTIONAL

 A Java-based Checkers game engine that allows a human player to play against a computer opponent on either an 8x8 or 10x10 board.
 The game state is persisted using Redis.

 ## Features